hachiki52/DE1-Projekt-Clock/README.md

 * Shvedenko Konstantin(253002) (responsible for creating stopwatch and pptx-presentation)

-Easy Instruction for using our digital clock with stopwatch
+### Easy Instruction for using our digital clock with stopwatch
 ![Show](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Images/Show.PNG)

+### Video where our digital clock is simple running in project's previous iteration (with 1Hz blue blinker and without stopwatch and point between HH.MM.SS)
 https://youtube.com/shorts/wwK6do2oKpY?feature=share

 [Link to A3 project poster.]